Edge Inference with Fully Differentiable Quantized Mixed Precision Neural Networks: Supplementary Materials

 \section{Supplementary Materials}

 We introduced our quantization method in Sections~\ref{sec:back} and~\ref{sec:meth} of the main paper.
-Here, we will cover various sweeps, sensitivity analysis, and ablations that we have performed to more comprehensively study different quantization schemes.
+Here, we will cover various sweeps, sensitivity analysis, and ablations that we have performed to more comprehensively study our quantization scheme.